wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 ## Send an SMS Message With the SMS API

-The SMS API is the first Nexmo API, and we'll use it to send an SMS message to your phone number.
+The SMS API is the first Vonage API, and we'll use it to send an SMS message to your phone number.

 ### Install Node.js Dependencies